-If you are unsure about a particular programming technique or feel that you must break a rule to accomplish your goals, contact Macintosh Developer Technical Support to see if there is another solution to your problem or a sanctioned way of working around a particular rule.
+If you are unsure about a particular programming technique or feel that you must break a rule to accomplish your goals, contact Macintosh Developer Technical Support at the address listed in Technical Note #0 to see if there is another solution to your problem or a sanctioned way of working around a particular rule.
 If you don't ask, you will never know.